HoseinEmrani/Not/README.md

 Not
 ===============
-### A Persian minimal and responsive theme for Ghost bloging platform.
+### A Persian minimal and responsive theme for Ghost blogging platform.

 When I fell in love with the Ghost blogging platform decided to design the first Persian theme for it and share for free!
 I call it `Not` because you don't see anything extra but the words. <br/>
 Use it for free!
 Share it with everyone!